-MEDA101W Clinical Procedures I (5 C
+MEDA101W Clinical Procedures I (5 Credits)

 The first of a two-course sequence designed as an introduction to the clinical skills, professionalism, and medical ethics required by the medical assistant.
 This course stresses the disease processes, preparation and assistance in selected diagnostic studies, treatment protocols, and drug and diet therapies involved in the various systems of the human body.
 Instruction includes theory principles and skills related to: infection control, client/patient care, documentation, client/patient teaching, and the operation and maintenance of clinical equipment.
-(Prerequisites: BIOL120W and successful completion of math testing or MATH087W; Corequisites: MEDA211W, OTM117W)
+(Prerequisites: BIOL120W; Co-requisites: MEDA211W, OTM117W)